ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-normington-jsonpath-latest.md

 Note: the syntax does not allow integers with leading zeros such as `01` and `-01`.

-An array slice is a union element consisting of optional integers (in base 10) separated by colons.
+An array slice consists of three optional integers (in base 10) separated by colons.

 ~~~~ abnf
 array-slice = [ start ] ws ":" ws [ end ]